-The glory of Texas (Thelocactus bicolor) has not only colorful spines but large deep lavender flowers that appear throughout the summer months.
+The glory of Texas (Thelocactus bicolor) has colorful spines and large, deep lavender flowers that appear throughout the summer months.

-Among the hedgehog cacti are found many beautiful varieties, such as the lace cactus (Echinocereus reichenbachii).
+Among the hedgehog cacti are wide beautiful varieties, such as the lace cactus (Echinocereus reichenbachii).
 This has flat comb-like spines forming a lace pattern over the body.
 The large, rose-colored flowers almost hide this when they are open.

 The lady finger cactus (Echinocereus pentalophus), like most of this group, blooms only in spring, but the numerous flowers last several days, especially if the weather is cool.